 The first cluster consist of Czech Republic, Latvia, and Poland who form a distinct and highly consistent cluster, with all ties between these countries > 90%.
 No other country has a partial membership in this cluster.

-Finland and Germany form another distinct cluster, ending up in the same cluster solution in 94%.
+Finland and Germany form another distinct cluster, ending up in the same cluster solution in 94% of performed analysis.
 Both countries do not have any partial membership in other clusters.

 Denmark, Ireland, Norway, and Sweden show a high internal consistency.
 All countries can be found in the same cluster in all performed cluster analysis.
+They join a partial membership with cluster 4.

-Japan and Korea have strong ties among them (94%) and join a partial membership with the three of four Scandinavian states and Ireland.
+Japan and Korea have a strong tie among them (94%) and join as partial membersthe previous custer.

-Australia, Belgium, Luxemburg, Netherlands, and Switzerland.
-Each country shares strong ties to each other country in the cluster.
+Australia, Belgium, Luxemburg, Netherlands, and Switzerlandform a dense cluster, in which each country shares strong ties to all other country in the cluster.

 Slovenia and Slovakia have a strong tie, yet less strong than the other clusters of two by 72%.
-The countries have a partial membership in the first but also the second cluster.
+The countries have strong and weak ties to cluster 5 and cluster 7.

-France, Israel, Spain, the United Kingdom, and the United States constitute a second cluster, in which the tie between the US and France is the only weak one in the cluster.
+France, Israel, Spain, the United Kingdom, and the United States constitute anothercluster, in which the tie between the US and France is the only weak one in the cluster.

-Estonia and 9) New Zealand are sole clusters.
-Estonia ends up with France and the US in 66% of all cases and is hence a partial cluster member of cluster four.
-Also New Zealand has two three weak ties to cluster four and is hence considered a partial member.
+Estonia and 9) New Zealand are sole clusters, including only one country.
+Estonia has two weak ties to France and the US and is hence considered a partial cluster member of cluster four.
+New Zealand has three weak ties to cluster four and is hence considered a partial member in this cluster, too.

-Although nine clusters were clearly distinguished from a methodological point of view, such a solution with clusters covering only one or two countries may not be sufficient for most purposes.Our flexible typology is moreover able to go beyond this interpretation.
-Thus, the clusters can be condensed based on their partial memberships.
-Countries in those four clusters cannot be found together in more than 50% of all cluster solutions with a country of an other cluster.
-This shows that the four clusters are distinct from each other.
-Figure 1 shows graphically four distinct groups, whereas to clusters (bottom right and left) could be split up in two sub-clusters each.
+Although nine clusters were clearly distinguished from a methodological point of view, such a solution with clusters covering only one or two countries may not be suitable for most purposes.Our flexible typology is able to go beyond this interpretation.
+The clusters can be condensed based on their partial memberships.
+Four distinct cluster emerge, which have no tie ≥ 50%.
+Figure 1 depicts these four distinct groups graphically.However, two clusters (bottom right and bottom left in Figure 1) could be split up in two sub-clusters each, based on their tie strength.
 Thus, our LTC typology identifies 4+2 clusters:

 --- TABLE 3 ABOUT HERE ---